How to Create an Article Using the HubTool

 The Ratings Capsule

 There are three ways to use the Ratings Capsule.
-If you are writing a Recipe Hub, you can invite readers to review your dish by selecting Recipe Rating.
+If you are writing a recipe article, you can invite readers to review your dish by selecting Recipe Rating.
 If you are writing about a product, service, or place, you can augment your review by selecting Single Person Rating and giving it a star rating, or by selecting Multiple Person Rating and encouraging your readers to do the same.

 Uses for the Ratings Capsule